monikase/AI_Ethics/Fairness_Audit_Playbook/2_FDST.md

 - Include Demographic Parity as either a primary or secondary fairness definition.

 **If no**
 - Proceed to Step 2.

+**Question**
+ └── Did the Historical Context Assessment reveal systemic exclusion or underrepresentation?
+     ├── **Yes** → Include Demographic Parity as either a primary or secondary fairness definition.
+     └── **No** → Proceed to Step 2.

 ---